ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 1. Cytronex C1

-Cytronex are a British company that have been designing lightweight e-bike systems since 2008, when they made the first disguised electric bike system, the first water bottle battery and the lightest electric assist system in the world.
+Cytronex is a British company that has been designing lightweight e-bike systems since 2008 when they made the first disguised electric bike system, the first water bottle battery and the lightest electric assist system in the world.

 The latest Cyctronex C1 front wheel e-bike conversion kit benefits from British design and engineering.
 The small bottle battery has a total energy capacity of 198Wh and also contains the system electronics.
 The e-assist is operated by a small handlebar-mounted button and can be further customised using a smartphone app.